 The Rays continue to roll, extending the Yankees’ recent miseries in the process.
-Behind five more sharp innings from 41-year-old Rich Hill, Tampa Bay triumphed at New York by a 3-1 count, winning its 16th game in its last 17 tries.
+Behind five more sharp innings from 41-year-old Rich Hill, Tampa Bay triumphs at New York by a 3-1 count, winning its 16th game in its last 17 tries.
 The Rays are the first team since the 1933 Braves to start a month below .500 and finish it 15 games above water.
-The Yankees, meanwhile, have lost six of seven—and scored only 13 runs during the stretch.
+The Yankees, meanwhile, have lost six of seven—and have scored only 13 runs during the stretch.

 The Comebacker’s Greatest Hits Take a look back at the daily doings of baseball with the TGG Comebacker archive.